barojin/R2DBC_practice/README.md

 - Built the java application with gradle[1].
 - gradle dependecy: R2DBC, H2<br>
 - Used the interface **ReactiveCrudRepository**<br>
-- Implemented the repository proxy By deriving the query from the method name directly[4].
+- Define the query methods by deriving the query from the method name directly[4].
 - findTop2ByOrderByBalanceDesc method in AccountRepository.java[5]

 # Terms